-Representing the global vehicle suppliers have long supported the 1998 Agreement on Global Technical Regulations through the United Nations Economic Commission for Europe World Forum for Harmonization of Vehicle Regulations (WP.29) and have worked with all parties to strengthen the Agreement.
-We have read with interest the informal document dated 3 June 2015 transmitted by the European Union, Japan, and the United States during the 166th WP.29 session.

-We have the following comments and suggestions:

-MEMA/JAPIA/CLEPA believe the Contracting Parties (CPs) should focus where there is an absence of regulation or where existing regulations are being rendered obsolete by technological advances.
+The CPs should focus where there is an absence of regulation or where existing regulations are being rendered obsolete by technological advances.
 This focus should only include areas where regulations are warranted and only on that portion of regulations that require revision.
 Primary focus for priorities for harmonization should include:

 New, emerging unregulated technologies that will significantly enhance vehicle safety and performance;